-- Will law abiding people be attracted to use the public realm? - Is there a strategy for encouraging residential population in town centres? - Should the evening economy be nurtured, and, if so, is it diverse and inclusive? - Opportunities for activity in mixed use areas
+- Will law abiding people be attracted to use the public realm? - Is there a strategy for encouraging residential population in town centres? - Should the evening economy be nurtured, and, if so, is it diverse and inclusive?

 - Are mixed uses successfully integrated with one another both in an adjacent building and in the same building? - Are all uses in an area compatible and have potential conflicts been thoroughly addressed? - Is there an events programme for the local area?